Kaggle/learntools/learntools/core/README.md

 ## Interacting with problems

-A standard problem can be interacted with in three ways:
+A standard problem can be interacted with in up to three ways:

 - `q1.check()`, checks the student's code.
 It will display a message corresponding to one of three outcomes: correct, incorrect, or not attempted (if we can detect that the starter code hasn't been touched).
 - `q1.hint()`, displays a hint.
 In some cases (if you define a `_hints` list of more than 1 element in your `Problem`), the student will be prompted to call `q1.hint(2)`, `q1.hint(3)`, etc. if they need further hints.